Craig, Alaska: Growth

-1982 deaths
+1982 murders

 On September 7, 1982, the fishing boat Investor was found burning off the coast of Craig, and the boat's passengers and crew were found to have been killed.
 Due to the badly burned state of the bodies, investigators were only certain that they had recovered the remains of seven bodies, but a coroner's jury ruled that all eight who were aboard the boat had been killed.
 The boat's owner, Mark Coulthurst, from Blaine, Washington, his wife Irene, and their two young children were among the victims.
 In September 1984, a suspect, John Kenneth Peel, from Bellingham, Washington, was arrested for the murders.
 Peel's first trial ended in a hung jury, and his retrial, in 1988, ended in his acquittal.
+In 2017, Tim DeSpain, spokesman for the Alaska State Troopers stated that "the case is closed".